rblopes/fire-arrow/README.md

 | `HF`   | Hyrule Field             | `ZD`   | Zora's Domain            |
 | `IC`   | Ice Cavern               | `ZF`   | Zora's Fountain          |
 | `GAN`  | Inside Ganon's Castle    | `ZR`   | Zora's River             |

-### Configuration

-> **NOTE**: At the moment, some app settings can only be changed by editing its
-> settings file manually.
-You'll need to run and quit the app at least once to
-> create and customize it.
-This behaviour will be improved on later releases.

-Settings are kept in a `preferences.cfg` file, located inside the application data folder.
-Typing <kbd>Ctrl+O</kbd> while the app is running will open that folder for you:

-- On Linux: `$HOME/.local/share/fire-arrow`
-- On Windows: `%APPDATA%\fire-arrow`

-The configuration keys are explained below:

-- **`songs/autocheck`**: Changes whether little song icons are highlighted automatically or not when drag-and-dropping other song icons.
-Change that value to `false` if you don't want little song icons automatically highlighted.

-- **`songs/check_in_reverse`**: Changes the way little song icons are
-  highlighted:

-  - **`false`**: Drag the icon of the song you have found over the song icon you're supposed to get in the vanilla game, e.g. dragging "Saria's Song" over "Sun's Song" will highlight "Saria's Song" and place a small icon under "Sun's Song";

-  - **`true`**: Drag the song icon you're supposed to learn over the one you actually learned, e.g. dragging "Sun's Song" and dropping over "Saria's Song" will both highlight the "Saria's Song" and place a small "Sun's Song" icon under "Saria's Song".

-- **`prizes/check_in_reverse`**: Similar to how song icons behave:

-  - **`false`**: A medallion or stone is assigned the dungeon of the opposite prize, e.g. dragging the "Water Medallion" and dropping over the "Goron Ruby" will assign "Dodongo's Cavern" to "Water Medallion";

-  - **`true`**: Dragging a medallion or stone and dropping on another prize will assign the dungeon of the former on to the latter, e.g. dragging the "Goron Ruby" and dropping over the "Water Medallion" will assign "Dodongo's Cavern" to "Water Medallion".

 ## License